 This may sound pretty straightforward.
 But it's really not.
-You are usually up against DBA insurance adjusters that may under calculate your AWW or send you to doctors that will give you low permanent disability.
+You are usually up against DBA insurance adjusters that may under calculate your average weekly wage (AWW) or send you to doctors that will give you a low AMA Guide permanent disability rating.
 Or the doctor could release you before you're ready or try to deduct unsubstantiated permanent disability advances.

 One thing you need to realize is the insurance company's adjusters and attorneys all know the law, the nuances and the ways to keep you from getting the DBA benefits you are entitled to under the law.
 They aren't your friends and they are not trying to help you out in this situation.

-So be prepared and get informed on the DBA and its law sytem so that you know and understand what is going on with your DBA case and what you're going up against.
-Start with our FREE book, Win Your Defense Base Act, where we go over scheduled and unscheduled injuries and what you need to do to win back your DBA benefits.
+So be prepared and get informed on the DBA so that you know and understand what is going on with your DBA case and what you're going up against.
+Start with our FREE book, Win Your Defense Base Act, where we go over scheduled and unscheduled injuries and what you need to do to get your DBA benefits.